8 Facts about Warehouse Managers

 Logistics in the context of a warehouse refers to managing all the activities involved in getting products from a warehouse to their final destination.
 Although many professionals in a food facility help get products from one location to another, such as logistics managers, warehouse managers may still get involved in special cases.
 Many warehouse managers coordinate with transportation providers such as shipping companies or trucking firms.

 A warehouse manager might coordinate the logistics of getting this skid to the customers.
-This could involve calling a trucking coming to come and get the skids and confirming the receipt to the warehouse manager at another facility.
+This could involve calling a trucking company to collect the skids and confirming receipt with the warehouse manager at another facility.

 6. Warehouse managers care about safety

-A good warehouse manager always puts safety first.
-They emphasize safe work environments by promoting teamwork amongst team members.
+A good warehouse manager always prioritizes safety.
+They emphasize safe work environments by promoting teamwork among team members.
 They can create safe work environments by being knowledgeable about the latest policies and regulations set forth by various governments and workplace safety associations.

-Warehouse managers plan preventative maintenance on equipment necessary to the warehouse such as forklifts to enhance safety.
-Preventative maintenance is predetermined work that is performed to a schedule to prevent the wear and tear or sudden failure of equipment components.
-By correctly maintaining machinery, supervisors reduce the risk of failing machines and endangering workers.
+Warehouse managers plan preventive maintenance on equipment necessary to the warehouse, such as forklifts, to enhance safety.
+Preventive maintenance is predetermined work performed according to a schedule to prevent wear and tear or sudden failure of equipment components.
+By properly maintaining machinery, supervisors reduce the risk of malfunctioning machines and potential worker hazards.

-Though physical safety isn’t their only priority food safety is also at the top of the mind for a warehouse manager.
+Although physical safety isn’t their only priority, food safety is also at the top of a warehouse manager’s mind.
 Warehouse managers ensure that their warehouses and associates follow proper food safety policies and procedures.
 This includes ensuring that skids of products are stored in appropriate refrigeration conditions and warehouses are free from pests (like bugs and animals).
 They will monitor and ensure compliance in operations, inventory control practices, training, security, safety and productivity.

 7. Warehouse managers can put in work too

 It isn’t below a warehouse manager to also lend a hand and help out their colleagues.
 Sometimes in a facility, things go wrong, skids break, and things need to be physically put back together by hand.
 A warehouse manager needs to be physically capable of lifting large items.
-Additionally, if an organization is on a tight deadline or an item was forgotten on a shipment then a warehouse manager can hop on a forklift and put the thing on the truck last minute.
+Additionally, suppose an organization is on a tight deadline, or an item was forgotten on a shipment.
+In that case, a warehouse manager can hop on a forklift and put the item on the truck at the last minute.

 8. Warehouse managers need to know how to use computers, make good decisions and communicate effectively

-• Decision-making – Warehouse managers require strong decision-making skills and flexibility to adapt to changing circumstances.
-They analyze data, make timely choices, and adjust strategies as needed, ensuring optimal operations and the ability to respond to evolving challenges and opportunities.
-This ensures they can respond effectively to changing challenges and seize opportunities for improved efficiency and success in the warehouse.
+- Decision-making – Warehouse managers need strong decision-making skills and the ability to adapt to changing circumstances.
+They analyze data to make timely decisions and adjust strategies as necessary, ensuring optimal operations.
+This flexibility allows them to effectively respond to evolving challenges and seize opportunities for improved efficiency and success in the warehouse.

 Subscribe to our newsletter for details on mentorship sessions, workshops, webinars, as well as career and job fairs across Canada and the US!